Newteinog/Portfolio/index.md

 This lab demonstrated how small development mistakes can lead to serious security vulnerabilities.
 It also reinforced the importance of secure coding practices such as input validation, parameterized queries, and proper authentication controls.

-From a professional perspective, this project helped me understand the mindset of attackers and how security professionals must think proactively to identify weaknesses before they are exploited.
+From a professional perspective, this project helped me understand attackers' mindsets and how security professionals must think proactively to identify weaknesses before they are exploited.
+This project aligns with my principle of growth through refinement, as I learned from my mistakes and developed a deeper understanding of how vulnerabilities arise.

 ---